 Where to Stay if You Don’t Camp

-The National Parks are for everyone but camping isn’t.
-Here’s a few books dedicated to the historic lodges and inns of the National Park Service.
+The National Parks are for everyone, but camping is not.
+Here are a few books dedicated to the historic lodges and inns of the National Park Service.

 Great Lodges of the National Parks: The Companion Book to the PBS Television Series

-This book is the gold standard though more a reference book than a guidebook for your trip.
-PBS made a series exploring the architecture of the NPS too.
+This book is the gold standard, though more of a reference book than a guidebook for your trip.
+PBS made a series exploring the architecture of the NPS.
 It’s a must for architecture fans too.

 Great Lodges of the National Parks, Volume Two

-So many historic lodges to explore, Great Lodges of the National Parks offers another volume.
+So many historic lodges to explore, the authors of the Great Lodges of the National Parks wrote another volume.

 Complete Guide to the National Park Lodges